Cody-Nelson/CommEventBatcher/README.md

 # CommEventBatcher
- Ane vent batcher to be made for Comm
+ An event batcher to be made for Comm